Chandra380/yogalow/README.md

 ## Features

-### User Registration and Authentication

 - **Register:** Users can sign up for the yoga classes by providing their details such as name, email, and password.

 - **Login:** Registered users can log in to access their accounts and perform various actions.

-### Payment Integration

-- **Payment Page:** A page for users to make payments and renew their subscription for yoga classes.
+- **Payment Page and Slot Selection:** A page for users to make payments and select free slots for yoga classes.

 ## Architecture

 The YogaFlow application follows a client-server architecture, with the frontend and backend interacting through RESTful APIs.

-### Frontend Structure

-- **React Components:** Modular components for each page and feature to ensure a maintainable and organized codebase.

-- **Material-UI Integration:** Utilizes MUI components for consistent styling and responsive design.

-### Backend Structure

-- **Express Routes:** Defined routes for user registration, authentication, blog creation, and payment processing.

-- **Middleware:** Implements middleware for authentication, error handling, and other functionalities.

 ### Database Schema

-- **User Collection:** Stores user information, including name, email, and encrypted passwords.

-- **Blog Collection:** Contains blog posts with details such as title, content, author, and timestamps.

-## User Interaction

-The YogaFlow application provides an intuitive and user-friendly interface, allowing users to navigate seamlessly, register for classes, create blogs, and make payments effortlessly.

 ## Conclusion